-Unless you’re a current author with a row of literary agents and publication houses throwing themselves at you like your God, then you’re like the rest of us—struggling to breath in a market that spawns more bad writers than good.
-Well, that’s being a little unfair—sometimes writer’s just need to revise and accept criticism (though others are unaware that the greatness they imagine in their head of the work looks nothing like what they type up, which is just utter shit on a computer screen.
+Unless you’re a current author with a row of literary agents and publication houses throwing themselves at you like you’re God, then you’re like the rest of us—struggling to breath in a market that spawns more bad writers than good.
+Well, that’s being a little unfair—sometimes writer’s just need to revise and accept criticism (though others are unaware that the greatness they imagine in their head of the work looks nothing like what they type up, which is just utter shit on a computer screen.)
 We’ve all had those moments though, where we have this idea, can picture it playing like a movie in our head—then we sit down to right it and boom—we begin and realize we should have planned it better.
 Attempt after attempt, years lapsing and you’ve finally refined that good old American novel that is going to wow agents with just a glance.
 You spend more than enough time writing, then rewriting your query letter and receive a mountain of letters stating:

 “Thank you for your submission.
 At this time we do not feel your work is right for us.
 Good luck”

 If you’re lucky, it’s a canned response.
 If you’re not, the rejections can be worse than pouring salt into an open wound.
 In response you can:

 - Punch a wall or pillow or anything in your close area